2.03. The Weak Hyper-Operators

 a*(a*(a* ... (a*a) ... ))) with b copies of a

-both equal ab (since multiplication is associative), the same is not true if we replace the * with ^, ^^, or higher operators, since exponentiation, tetration, weak tetration, and the higher hyper-operators, are not associative.
+both equal ab (since multiplication is associative), the same is not true if we replace the * with ^, ^^, or higher operators.
+This is because from exponentiation onwards, the hyper-operators are not associative.

-So Robert Munafo's notation is a pretty neat notation.
-However, a bit more convenient than his notation would be a notation analogous to up-arrow notation, since up-arrow notation is the standard notation for hyper-operators.
+Robert Munafo's operator notation is a pretty neat system.
+However, it would also be convenient to have a notation analogous to up-arrow notation, the most-common notation for hyper-operators.
 This is where the second notation for the weak hyper-operators comes in.

 weak tetration = a↓↓b